tarnas14/blog/src/blog/im-gonna-learn-elixir-again.md

 * I'll build an api-first online game that programmers will write bots for and play against other programmers

 So there you go, I wrote it down, it's on the internet, see you in a while, hopefully with some elixir code and ponderings!

----

-here be the place for links of later parts of the elixir learning series